Markhan1/Todos-App/README.md

 REACT_APP_MESSAGING_SENDER_ID=<messaging id>
 REACT_APP_APP_ID=<app id>
 ```
-Of course replace the values with your own firebase account authentication values. ( Do not keep the '<' and '>' ).
+Replace the values with your own firebase account authentication values. ( Do not keep the '<' and '>' ).

 ## Initiation